xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 Read Button States - SW1 & SW2 pressed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now press Button SW1 & SW2 on the XA-SK-GPIO slice card.
+Now press Button SW1 & SW2 on the XA-SK-GPIO sliceCARD.
 In the SimplyModbus main window, click ``SEND`` again to read the button status.
 This time, the result byte shows that both buttons were pressed.

 .. figure:: images/read_btn_11.png
    :align: center